jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Optional: Register with the {term}`launcher <launcher>`

-Unlike the command palette, this functionality needs to be installed.
+Unlike the command palette, this functionality needs to be installed as a dependency.
 First, install `@jupyterlab/launcher` with `jlpm add @jupyterlab/launcher` to make this dependency available for import.